 - Click on Security & Privacy.

-- Scroll down until you see Security.
+- Scroll down until you see Applications downloaded from.
 Then choose the App Store option.
 You’ll be asked for your username and password to execute this.

 Our expert’s tip: